Self-guided Sightseeing Tour #1 in Rostock, Germany

 Show sight on map

-The Documentation and Memorial (DuG) in the former pre-trial detention centre of the Stasi district administration in Rostock focuses on the work of the Ministry of State Security (MfS) of the GDR and commemorates its victims.
-It is one of the best-preserved pre-trial detention centers of the Stasi.
-The DuG is embedded in the Documentation Centre of the State of Mecklenburg-Western Pomerania for the Victims of Dictatorships in Germany and was operated until August 2017 by the Rostock branch office of the Federal Commissioner for Stasi Records (BStU) in cooperation with the University of Rostock.
+The Documentation and Memorial Site (DuG) in the former remand prison of the Stasi district administration in Rostock focuses on the work of the Ministry of State Security (MfS) of the GDR and commemorates its victims.
+It is one of the best-preserved pre-trial detention centers of the MfS.
+The DuG is embedded in the Documentation Centre of the State of Mecklenburg-Western Pomerania for the Victims of Dictatorships in Germany and was operated until August 2017 by the Rostock branch of the Federal Commissioner for the Stasi Records (BStU) in cooperation with the University of Rostock.
 Between 2017 and 2021, the DuG was closed for renovation.
-In 2021, the State Agency for Civic Education Mecklenburg-Vorpommern took over the sponsorship.
+In 2021, the State Agency for Civic Education Mecklenburg-Western Pomerania took over the sponsorship.

 Wikipedia: Dokumentations- und Gedenkstätte des BStU in der ehemaligen U-Haft der Stasi in Rostock (DE), Website